 St Heliers with its walkway along the perimeter that goes from the one end of the beach to the cliff face.

 Quite a large area to swim or just sit and relax on the beach.
-The Cliff end also has a few rocks that goes out to the sea.
+The Cliff end also has a few rocks that go out to the sea.
 With a playground for the children so there is something for everyone.
-Not to mention the shops being in close proximity to the beach so everything is within in walking distance.
-There are a good range of eateries suiting different taste and budget.
+Not to mention the shops being in close proximity to the beach so everything is within walking distance.
+There are a good range of eateries suiting different tastes and budget.